Cammino dei Briganti

 Gianotti writes:

 “As I walked, I learned stories that our history books do not tell.
 Like the truth of what happened with the unification of Italy, that is, with the descent of the Piedmontese army to the South.
 I discovered that the Bourbons were not so hated by their people and that the Sabaudis were immediately an army of violent and overbearing invaders.
 And that the brigands very often were men and women (brigands and brigantesses) who did not accept this new invader, so they went into hiding, went into hiding, became partisans in some way.
 History as one reads it in books is always that written by the victors, one knows.
-Instead, by walking one can learn the counter-truths, and here, along Cammino dei Briganti, there are many stories.
+Instead, by walking one can learn the counter-truths, and here, along the Cammino dei BRIGANTI, there are many stories.
 Good and bad.”

-WATER SOURCES.
+WATER

-STAGE
+STAGE 01

 Departure: Sante Marie

-Length: 6 km
+Distance: 6 km

 Arrival: Nesce

-Height difference: ascent 400 m, descent: 625 m
+Height difference: +400 m / – 625 m

 Departure: Nesce